anpawo/C-Lib/README.md

 - Free

 # Features
-VECTOR - list of char, int, etc... (can be optimized a lot)
+- VECT - list of char, int, etc... (can be optimized a lot)
-STR_T - list of char null terminated
+- STRT - list of char null terminated
-LIST - list of objects
+- LIST - list of objects
-DICTIONARY -> list of object pairs (key/value)
+- DICT -> list of object pairs (key/value)

 Every object type is associated with an ID.
 When using any function, the function acts